 - 5 grams at bedtime

-After you complete your week-long load, you’ll take 5 grams of Creatine once a day, even on rest days.
+After completing your week-long load, you’ll take 5 grams of Creatine once a day, even on rest days.

 Is There Any Adverse Effects Associated With Creatine